platonvin/lum-rs/README.md

 adding `optimize_for_size` to `build-std-features` makes binary under a megabyte

 I did it because i need to find out the best language for renderers.
 If you have any suggestions, please let me know

+### Limitation
+apart from hardware limitations (which can be bypassed, but at a cost of complexity), there are arbitrary limitations like 255 materials max.
+They can be manually edited and will be moved to template parameters in future (shaders can be aware of them via specialization constants)